djibe/Android-tutorials/README.md

 What you will learn :

 * Flash your phone with Odin
-* Backup IMEI and Nadroid backup
+* Backup IMEI and Nandroid backup
 * Format partitions to F2FS for better IO performances
 * Flash and use TWRP recovery
 * Install Android 10 Q